AlaskaDav/Covid-19-Nigeria-/README.md

 1. Data Extraction: Extracting data files (.csv files) from NCDC website into Powerquerry for cleaning and transformation [Download here](
 3. Transformation process taken place involves:
-   - Promote Header
+   - Promoted Header
+   - Checked the column quality and column Profiling
    - Removed null Values from the data
    - Removing empty rows and columns
    - Changing data types
-   - Creating new calculated column using DAX formula to calculate the toatla number of states affected.
+   - Creating new calculated column using DAX formula to calculate the total number of states affected.
 4. Loading process involves loading the completely transformed and cleaned data into PowerBI to build dashboard for reporting and visualizations.

 #### Recommended Analysis

-1. How does the overall flight volume vary by month?
-By day of week?
-2. What percentage of flights in experienced a departure delay in 2015?
-Among those flights, what was the average delay time, in minutes?
-3. How does the % of delayed flights vary throughout the year?
-What about for flights leaving from Boston (BOS) specifically?
-4. How many flights were cancelled in 2015?
-What % of cancellations were due to weather?
-What % were due to the Airline/Carrier?
-5. Which airlines seem to be most and least reliable, in terms of on-time departure?
+1. Determine the total number of states affected by the pandemic.
+2. Determine the total number of cases confirmed and recorded in each states.
+3. Determine the total number of death cases recorded and how many confirmed cases were successfully treated and discharged.
+4. Determine the percentage of total population affected in the country.

 #### Data Analysis Procedures: